lidimayra/url-shortener/README.md

 a user can enter an URL and receive a shortened version back.
 When using this link, user is redirected to the original website.

+Once a valid URL is submitted, it is recorded to the database, so it can be used for unlimited period.
+Each URL is unique, therefore, once an URL is shortened, any attempt to short the same URL again, will result in the same shortened link.

+The app is available in three languages: English :us:, Portuguese :brazil: and German :de:.

 ## Instalation
 Clone the repo:
 ```